jackyzha0/quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: The Dungeon of Jing!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is the demo wiki for the Dungeon of Jing game.
+Please explore the sidebar.